Sky Las Vegas: Opening and operation

 Sky Las Vegas opened in May 2007, and was the first high-rise condominium project to open on the Las Vegas Strip.
-Four three-story residences known as SkySuites – each with four bedrooms and five bathrooms and measuring 5000 sqft – occupy the upper three floors, above the penthouses.
+Four three-story residences known as SkySuites – each with four bedrooms and five bathrooms and measuring 5000 sqft – occupy the upper three floors, above the penthouses; one was valued at $5.8 million in 2025.
 In July 2007, an unfinished 2985 sqft penthouse sold for $2.7 million.
 Some units were rented out because of difficulty selling them, as a result of the poor economy.

 On July 4, 2012, a kitchen fire that was caused by an unattended stove in one of the units forced a brief evacuation of the 32nd and 33rd floors.
 Southbound lanes on the Las Vegas Strip were also temporarily closed by firefighters.
 The fire was extinguished after 10 minutes, and with no injuries.
 On April 25, 2013, a hot tub on the patio of a fifth-floor condominium caught on fire.
 South Las Vegas Boulevard was briefly closed off to traffic while firefighters contained the fire.